jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 This page lists the features that I would like to implement in Valet.
 They come in addition to new features described in the [issues][valet-issues].

+- make version a command instead of an option, and add a `valet version` command that shows the current version and the latest release.
+Also show the extension versions ?
 - implement fs::normalizePath
 - Modify self install: at the moment we count on the fact that some functions will still exist in valet after an update.
 The simplest is to redownload the self install script and run it again.
 - Implement tests that are only run with -e flag and where we test system specific stuff, like the windows library and fs::createLink, absolute path with real path etc...